Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Makkusu develops Airiona's character as he gets her to not only help other citzens in cyberspace but Cybervarors as well.
 		They help them mostly by teaming up with ReNet, BluNet, and Cyvolter Cybervators that are being out numbered

+	- Makkusu trained his body

+		Expecting to be in the tournament he trained his body and ignores his doubters

 	- The 22?.3 championships is going on

 		The announcer talks about how team Miniajax has not won a championship match since becoming a Cybervator and that she is a disappointment as a Xybrid Cybervator and will likely lose against Ace and Alex who might be retiring after this fight as he might become the next BluNet cheif.

-	- Makkusu trained his body

-		Expecting to be in the tournament he trained his body and ignores his doubters
+		The satellite in which Minia and Jax is fighting on malfunctions causing Minia to fall back down to earth

 6. **Tests, Allies, Enemies**<br>
 Episodes: 9, 10, 11, 12

+	- Mini falls in the backyard of Makkusu

+		Makkusu asks what happend Minia tells him that she is not supposed to tell him but because he saved her that he will tell him.
+She insist that he does not tell anyone because if word gets out she will be in trouble

+	- Makkusu tells a worried Spike what happen

+		it is placed on the news Minia teleports to Makkusu enraged that he told.
+He is seen taking a shower and is wearing his headband/glasses Minia asks him why he wears even while in the shower.
+He tells her that it is a keepsake from his parents that he doesnt want to lose.

 	- The Cyvolters are teased as a mysterious group of Cybervators that has been capturing/stealing the satellites the house Cyber.Beast.
 It is revealed to be something that has been going on for a while now.

+		It turns out that the reason the satellite Minia was fighting on malfunctioned causing her to fall was because the Cyvolters had tammperd with it it.
+This is something that may have been kown by the NRA/CyberOps for a while but hidden from the public as they did not know which Satellite was tampered with or what had been done.

 	- Makkusu helps someone in cyberspace